Emi-modeling/Simulator_Tool/readme.txt

 Rmvnrnd = A Matlab file containing a function of the agent-based model I need for my App.

-Folder StandaloneApp
+Folder StandaloneApplication

+This folder contains all the files necessary to run the App as a standalone application on a local computer.

+When you manually export the code from Matlab the Code will be orgnaized as follows:
 Release = This folder contains all the necessary files to run the App as a standalone application.
 Folder Web Application
 Release folder contains:
 C:\...
 WebApp_Lenze\Standalone_Application\release\package
-Here you can find the App Installer that you need to run if you would like to install the App on your Laptop.
+Here you can find the MyAppInstaller that you need to run if you would like to install the App on your Laptop.
+Igonore the other file that named after arbitrary letters.
+You need to do nothing with it.

 C:\...
 WebApp_Lenze\Standalone_Application\release\build
-And here you find the actual Transport_App_Prototyp that you need to open after you install the App Installer to actually run the App.
+And here you find the actual App_Climate_Policy that you need to open after you install the App Installer to actually run the App.
+You further find
+- buildresult
+- includedSupportPackages
+- mccExcludedFiles
+- readme
+- requiredMCRProducts
+- splash
+- unresolvedSymbols
+Igonore these other files.
+You need to do nothing with them.

+Folder WebApplication

-This is the more important folder which contains the necessary files for an App which would run through a web application.
+Also the code for the WebApplication can be found in the release folder which contains the necessary files for an App which would run through a web application.

-MATLABWebAppServer = The MATLAB application website through which my App runs.
-Readme = An own documentation from MATLAB about the App deployment.
-Splash = MATLAB Logo
-Transport_App.mltbx = Toolbox for my App
+C:\...
+WebApp_Lenze\Standalone_Application\release\build

-In the file build you can find Transport_App_Kusel.ctf = The actual file containing the code of my App.
+In the file build you can find App_Climate_Policy.ctf = The actual file containing the code of my App.
+All other files can be ignored.

-In addition, the Transport_App_Prototyp.ctf file is also stored at my computer under C:\ProgramData\MathWorks\webapps\R2025b\apps.
+In addition, the App_Climate_Policy.ctf file is also stored at your computer under C:\ProgramData\MathWorks\webapps\R2025b\apps such as C:\Program Files\MATLAB\MATLABWebAppServer\R2025b\application.
 This is necessary to access the App through the MATLAB Web App Server in the end.
-I assume that it would need to be stored at a similar place from your hosting computer.
+It should be stored at a similar place from your hosting computer.